iluwatar/java-design-patterns/filterer/README.md

 }
 ```

-It is used to fulfill the requirement for system to be able to filter itself based on threat
-properties.
-The container-like object (`ThreatAwareSystem` in our case) needs to have a method that
-returns an instance of `Filterer`.
-This helper interface gives ability to covariantly specify a
+It is used to fulfill the requirement for the system to be able to filter itself based on threat properties.
+The container-like object (`ThreatAwareSystem` in our case) needs to have a method that returns an instance of `Filterer`.
+This helper interface gives the ability to covariantly specify a
-lower bound of contravariant `Predicate` in the subinterfaces of interfaces representing the
+lower bound of contravariant `Predicate` in the subinterfaces of interfaces representing the container-like objects.
-container-like objects.

-In our example we will be able to pass a predicate that takes `? extends Threat` object and
-return `?  extends ThreatAwareSystem` from `Filtered::by` method.
+In our example, we will be able to pass a predicate that takes `? extends Threat` object and return `?  extends ThreatAwareSystem` from `Filtered::by` method.
 A simple implementation
 of `ThreatAwareSystem`:

 ```java